Akkas gas field

 The Akkas gas field is an Iraqi natural gas field that was discovered in 1992.
 It began production in 1993 and produces natural gas and condensates.
-The total proven reserves of the Akkas gas field are around 5.6 trillion cubic feet (160×109m3) and production is slated to be around 400 million cubic feet/day (11.4×106m3).
+The total proven reserves of the Akkas gas field are around 5.6 trillion cubic feet (160 billion m3) and production is slated to be around 400 million cubic feet/day (11.4 million m3).
+On May 25, 2023, it was announced that Saudi Aramco will invest and develop Akkas gas field that could produce more than 400 million cubic feet of gas per day.